Qixing-AnhuiUniversity/Paper_Result/README.md

    4, run lsmforpaper-1.py, finially you can get the right answer.
 (K1 and K2 calculated only, and you can transform it to Rr or Lm)

+  Here are instructions about DQL:

+  Because my paper is under review now, after reviewing, I will release detail information of DQL.